Absentee Voting By Mail

 **Voter must submit a separate request for each election.
 Please see information on illness or disability for exception.

-Any registered Orange County voter or a near relative of the voter may request on the voter's behalf.
+Any registered Orange County voter or a near relative of a registered voter may request on the voter's behalf.

 A near relative, as defined by law, is a spouse, brother, sister, parent, grandparent, child, grandchild, mother-in-law, father-in-law, daughter-in-law, son-in-law, stepparent, stepchild, or verifiable legal guardian.